 NOTE: All Phase 1 & 2, as well as simulated Funded Accounts, are routed through a simulated feed, therefore simulating real market conditions.

 In this article, we will discuss practices that do not comply with the functioning of the real market.

 1. The use of platform or data freezing

-There are some brokers who often freeze the data feed.
-This may happen for only a few seconds, which is more than enough time to look at the data of another broker who is not freezing their data, and tell you where the price is going.
-There are also brokers who freeze data on a more regular and systematic basis.
+There are some trading platforms who often freeze the data feed.
+This may happen for only a few seconds, which is more than enough time to look at the data of another trading platform who is not freezing their data and tell you where the price is going.
+There are also trading platforms who freeze data on a more regular and systematic basis.
 It sounds good to be able to predict the movement of price, but this does not work on live accounts.

 2. The use of delayed data feed